AthleteMonitoring/dashboard/README.md

 **6 Nations Dummy Example**

-We have created a dummy **CSV** dataset based on a rugby team, with positions, RPE, mins played etc over 5 weeks of matches (numbers are created randomly).
+We have created a dummy **CSV** dataset based on a rugby team, with positions, RPE, mins played, total load (mins * RPE) etc over 5 weeks of matches (numbers are created randomly).

 The layout of the dashboard is with a datatable at the top and plots/charts underneath.
 The data can searched/filtered similar to that of tables in excel, with the plots/charts updating real-time to summerise the data selected.